techcat-dev/Microsoft-Fonts-Installer-Linux/README.md

 Usage: Open a terminal, go to where the bash script is located and run this command as root.
 "./install.sh"

-the script will automatically download all necessary files needed.
+the script will automatically download font files needed.
 No user input is required.